-|Term||Fall 2019, Spring 2020|
+|Term||Special Spring Session 2020|

-Through the year, students will be presented with many problem-solving strategies to apply to a broad introduction to basic algebra, including linear equations, ratios, quadratic equations, special factorizations, complex numbers, graphing linear and quadratic equations, linear and quadratic inequalities, functions, polynomials, exponents and logarithms, absolute value, and sequences and series.
+The course is for children who are ready to begin algebra.
+With a steady application of effort, students will be able to master the wide range of topics that fall under the heading of “Introductory Algebra.”
+They will be presented with many problem-solving strategies to apply to a broad introduction to basic algebra, including linear equations, ratios, quadratic equations, special factorizations, complex numbers, graphing linear and quadratic equations, linear and quadratic inequalities, functions, polynomials, exponents and logarithms, absolute value, and sequences and series.

 Student Support: The instructor is available via email.